yihozhang/cgo2026-hardboiled-artifact/README.md

     instrsel-benchmarks_matmul_flat_1x4
 ```

-Run AMX schedules using a emulator
+Then run AMX schedules using an emulator.
+To do so,

 * First download and extract Intel Software Development Emulator

         https://www.intel.com/content/www/us/en/download/684897/intel-software-development-emulator.html

-* Then run the following command to simulate instruction sets of a Sapphire Rapids CPU.
+* Then run the following command to simulate instruction sets of a Sapphire Rapids CPU (again under the Halide root directory).

 ```
 <path-to-sde64> -spr -- build/instrsel-benchmarks/instrsel-benchmarks_matmul_vnni_1x1